 Keep in mind that Au Pairs from countries not belonging to the European Union (EU) are not allowed to work in France outside the Au Pair program.

-Au Pairs in France should have at least one and a half free days per week.
-The Au Pair program does not provide official information regarding the holiday entitlement.
+Au Pair program does not provide official information regarding the holiday entitlement.
 However, we recommend at least one free week per six months stay.

-Au Pairs in France must attend a language course for at least three months.
+language course for at least three months.
 The Host Family can help the Au Pair with the course expenses if they decide to, but they are not obligated.

 What else?